Vanda Orchids Care Indoors; Watering, Soil, Fertilizer, Repotting, Propagation, Problems

 Black, dry leaf tips are an indication of salt buildup in the soil.
 Every 1-2 months, flush out accumulated salts from the soil by running a steady stream of water through the soil until it drips through the drainage hole.

 The best potting medium for Vanda Orchid should be a rich, loose, free-draining bark soil.
 Avoid dense soil as it prevents air circulation and can lead to root rot.
-Most Orchid potting mixes are ideal for this plant.
+An Orchid potting mix is ideal for this plant.

 Repotting